sdesabbata/granolarr/docs/practicals/bookdown/414_P_UnsupervisedLearning.md

 The most well-known method is the *"elbow method"*.
 This approach suggests to calculate k-means for a range of values of k, calculate the WCSS obtained for each k, and then select the value of k that minimises WCSS without increasing the number of clusters beyond the point where the decrease in WCSS is minimal.
 This approach is called *"elbow method"* because (as can be seen in the examples below) when printing a line representing the value of WCSS for all values of k taken into account, it suggests to select the value of k at the *"elbow"* or inflation point of the line.

-Other hheuristics exist, which suggest using alternative measures of cluster quality.
+Other heuristics exist, which suggest using alternative measures of cluster quality.
 For instance, the `cluster` library provides simple ways to calculate the [silhouette](https://en.wikipedia.org/wiki/Silhouette_(clustering)) measure and the [gap statistic](http://web.stanford.edu/~hastie/Papers/gap.pdf).
 The silhouette value indicates how well observations fit within their clusters, whereas the gap statistic measures the dispersion within each cluster, compared to a uniform distribution of values.
 The higher the value of the gap statistic, the further away the distribution is from uniform (thus the higher the quality of the clustering).

-For all three hheuristics, the best approach would be to calculate those values using a bootstrapping approach.
+For all three heuristics, the best approach would be to calculate those values using a bootstrapping approach.
 That is, to calculate the same statistics multiple times on samples of the dataset, in order to account for random variation.
 However, only the `clusGap` function of the `cluster` library allows for bootstrapping natively, as illustrated below.

 ```r